 Data is a foundational element for any enterprise software, but more so for an enterprise AI application.
 Without complete and representative data to learn from an AI system cannot generate meaningful insights or outputs.
 Therefore, having a unified, current, and clean data image across the enterprise is a prerequisite for any enterprise-scale AI development.

 Today, a typical enterprise has multiple distinct operational systems, dozens of disconnected teams and processes, hundreds of disparate data sources, and thousands of production applications.
 It is a massive challenge to ingest data from across these disparate systems and sources and then integrate and maintain them on a common, unified, current, and clean data image across the enterprise.
-The C3 AI® Suite – our software platform for developing, deploying, and operating enterprise-scale AI applications – is designed to address these challenges.
-Thanks to its model-driven architecture, pre-built connectors, and rich library of enterprise object models, the C3 AI Suite significantly accelerates and simplifies data integration across disparate systems.
-The unified data image is persisted on the C3 AI Suite and is kept current to serve as the foundation for a scalable enterprise AI strategy.
+The C3 AI® Platform – our software platform for developing, deploying, and operating enterprise-scale AI applications – is designed to address these challenges.
+Thanks to its model-driven architecture, pre-built connectors, and rich library of enterprise object models, the C3 AI Platform significantly accelerates and simplifies data integration across disparate systems.
+The unified data image is persisted on the C3 AI Platform and is kept current to serve as the foundation for a scalable enterprise AI strategy.

 The next important step across the enterprise AI development lifecycle is ML model development.
 Using the unified data image, data science teams start with early data exploration and feature engineering efforts to identify relevant signals to feed into AI and ML models.
 They then use these high potential signals and machine learning features for model prototyping, training, and ongoing development.